wing5wong/artisan-whs-static/source/_news/2021-01-31_biggest-open-athletics-meet-of-the-year-happens-in-whanganui-and-whs-will-be-well-represented.md

 ---
-title: "Biggest open Athletics meet of the year happens in Whanganui and WHS will be well represented "
+title: "Biggest open Athletics meet of the year happens in Whanganui and WHS will be well represented"
 news_author:
   date: 2021-01-30T09:10:29.670Z
-  name: "Lisa Murphy "
+  name: "Lisa Murphy"
   publication: WHS Director of Sport
 show_in_slider: true
 date: 2021-01-31T09:10:37.411Z